Since it's creation by Bjarne Stroustrup, C++ has undergone

 A namespace, however, cannot have access specifiers, such as public:

-or private:.
+.
 All members of a namespace are public.
 It cannot have

 a trailing semicolon, either.
 An important difference between classes and